efueger/prazskybarcamp.cz/themes/barcamp/README.md

 ## Updating

-You can update theme dependencies by yourself, but it's not neccesary.
+For update dependencies:

+- install npm modules by `yarn` command at theme folder
 - update npm by `yarn update` or `npm update`
 - update assets by `bower update`